 If your goal is to become a certified teacher in Grades 7-12, you will be interested in the Liberal Arts and Sciences: Adolescence Education (Teacher Education Transfer) Associate of Arts degree program.
 This program prepares students for transfer to a four-year SUNY institution to pursue initial NYS certification in Adolescence Education (Grades 7-12).
-With careful advisement, students may complete the ten SUNY General Education requirements and select a sequence of courses in a specialization.
-Specializations include: English, Mathematics, History/Social Studies, Physics, Biology, Chemistry, and Earth Science.
+With careful advisement, students may complete SUNY General Education requirements and select a sequence of courses in a specialization.
 Students should consult a Teacher Education advisor to select a specializations that will transfer to the four-year institution of the student's choice.
+This program also provides thirty clock hours of guided field observation and six credit hours of Professional Preparation courses.